by Bruce Dunlavy

 Since these methods require each individual State to adopt them, it is hard to imagine a scenario in which any of them are adopted nationwide.
 The politics of each State guarantee otherwise.

-There is yet one other method of improving the Electoral Vote system itself that I have not seen widely advocated, but which seems to me to be logical and not that difficult to achieve.
+There is yet one other method of improving the current Electoral Vote system itself that I have not seen widely advocated, but which seems to me to be logical and not that difficult to achieve.
 It could be enacted by a vote of Congress.
-That would be to change the number of Electoral Votes.
+That would be to increase the number of Electoral Votes.

+This was not always the case.
 For the first 130 years of the republic, after every census, the number of members of the House of Representatives increased as the nation’s population increased.
 The first Congress (1789-1791), started with 59 seats.
 By the time of the 1910 census, that number had risen to 435, as the population of the country had increased from four million to 92 million.

 If House members had as many constituents today as they had in 1911, we would need a chamber with more than 1550 members.
 Congress can pass a law setting the number of House members at almost any number they choose.
 Imagine if there were 1500.
 California would have 177 Representatives; Wyoming would have two.
 California would have 179 Electoral Votes; Wyoming would have four.